Built to withstand tough conditions in the cold North Sea

 Bestevaer was returned to Holland after the war where she was refit for use as a private yacht.
 She was then sold to businessman Ralph C. Allen in 1952.
 Mr. Allen had the vessel sailed to the United States and, two years later, presented her to Tabor Academy.
 She arrived in Marion on May 20, 1954, and has since logged countless miles with her Tabor student crews.

-Today, Tabor Boy is a Certified Sail Training Vessel
+Now a Certified Sail Training Vessel